 Are flowers an inexpensive way to say I love you?

-Value is subjective, but for those who want to give quality flower arrangements but fret about the cost, here are nine great-looking Valentine’s floral designs that can be sold for less.
+Value is subjective, but for those who want to give quality flower arrangements but fret about the cost, here are nine great-looking floral designs that can be sold for less.

-Created by Smithers-Oasis floral design directors, these designs fit emerging artisan trends featuring handcrafted, handmade and personalized products.
+These designs fit emerging artisan trends featuring handcrafted, handmade and personalized products.
 They use three popular color harmonies and can easily be customized to fit anyone’s budget.

-That versatility is a big plus, as you can scale these designs up or down by price point and still have arrangements that look great.
+That versatility is a big plus, as you can scale these designs up or down by price-point and still have arrangements that look great.

 Flower buyers are sentimental.
 Appeal to their hearts with your version of these designs!